+What is Gratitude!
 Gratitude is an act by which we express to a person that we are grateful to him/her.
 To be grateful is similar to acknowledge or recognize.
-Boris Cyrulnik, a famous neuropsychiatrist, describes recognition of signs by which the singularity and identity of the other is fully taken into account."
-Recognition always involves a movement to emphasize the importance of what has been received.
-It is an experience that generates generosity."[‡] It follows that we may understand gratitude as an attitude or way of being before the other per-son."
+Boris Cyrulnik, a famous neuropsychiatrist,1 describes recognition as: " a set of signs by which the singularity and identity of the other is fully taken into account."2 Recognition always involves a movement to emphasize the importance of what has been received.
+It is an experience that generates generosity."3 It follows that we may understand gratitude as an attitude or way of being before the other per-son."
 Were Daniel and his friends in exile grateful to God, even though they had been uprooted from their country?
 You may ask yourself: In what way is our gratitude important to God?